- The Best Travel Trailers for Jeep Wrangler On The Market - September 15, 2022

 Oliver travel trailers don’t offer much more than the least expensive Airstream travel trailers, which is the reason why getting one of the Airstream’s models is a better investment if you are considering buying a luxury travel trailer.

 All Airstream’s travel trailers have four or more floor plans, except the Basecamp model, which enables you to choose the floor plan that best fits your needs.
 For instance, there are four available floor plans for the Nest model, as you can choose from 16FB, 16FB Premiere, 16U, and 16U Premiere options.

 Even though the exterior length of each of these floor plans is identical, there are slight variations, because the 16FB Premiere floor plan doesn’t include a 30 AMP Service Single A/C with Heat Strip or a 3.2 cu.
 Ft.
 DC/AC 2-Way Electric Refrigerator like all other floor plans.

 Furthermore, the Convertible Lounge and Sleeping Accommodation features are only available within the 16U and 16U Premiere floor plans, while the Turf and Needle Adaptive Foam Mattress is only included in 16FB and 6FB Premiere floor plans.
-Click here, if you want to find out how to find the best mattress for your RV.
+Find out more about the best mattress for your RV.

 The Oliver Legacy Elite is available in just one floor plan that includes a 74’’x52’’ bed and a fully equipped bathroom.
 Although this Oliver’s travel trailer is slightly larger than the Airstream’s Basecamp model it is still a more affordable option that offers almost all the features Oliver Legacy Elite does, at a lower price.